Best music streaming services 2018

-Amazon’s Prime Music/Music Unlimited isn’t as dark as its rivals, and is laid out differently too, featuring a design akin to the style of the Amazon Prime Video service.
+Amazon’s Prime Music/Music Unlimited is laid out differently to its rivals, featuring a design akin to the style of the Amazon Prime Video service.
 We found that we were able to get stuck in immediately Amazon Prime Music and Deezer (which are particularly simple to navigate as there's not many ways to browse and discover music, which is not exactly a good thing).

 Google Play Music offers a familiar interface, especially for those that use Google’s Play Store on Android as it’s laid out in the same way.
 It’s much more colourful than its rivals, and offers a relatively easy-to-use experience with many, if not all functions, available within a click or two.

 Spotify, Tidal and particularly Apple Music took us a bit longer to figure out, although it’s worth mentioning that Apple Music’s recent redesign has made it much easier to use.
 Once we had figured each out, however, all seven services became equally enjoyable to use.

 Another big appeal of music streaming services is the discovery features.
 Music lovers are always looking for something new to listen to, and Deezer, Spotify, Tidal, Amazon Prime Music, Music Unlimited, Google Play Music and Apple Music can all offer up recommendations for their users.